-Hardware as a Service – or HaaS – is a proven business model for MSPs and technology Solution Providers.
+Hardware as a Service – or HaaS – is a proven business model for MSPs and technology Solution Providers and an important piece to a complete As-A-Service model.
 It is a simple concept.
 You sell a total solution to the customer.
 They get the hardware, software, installation, training, consulting and of course it all comes fully managed for a single monthly payment.

 This model gives Solution Providers the ability to increase margins on hardware and service, standardize their customer base and improve recurring revenue.
 HaaS also has the unique ability to cripple the cash flow of a Managed Service Provider.

 The traditional model of creating a Hardware as a Service program is to use the business’ operating cash to purchase the equipment needed for a customer project.
-Then they would rent it to the customer along with their managed services fees.
-Many times the MSP would make up the cost over a 12 – 18 month period of time, and it would be all income to the bottom line after that point.
+Then, they would rent it to the customer along with their managed services fees.
+Many times the MSP or Solution Provider would make up the cost over a 12 – 18 month period of time, and the monthly payment would become all income to the bottom line once they made it past that point.